amitos80/cgi-detection-photos/README.md

 General image manipulation, including splicing (copy-paste) or **Computer-Generated Imagery (CGI)** insertion, is detected by examining low-level artifacts:

 * **Noise Analysis (PRNU):** Every digital camera sensor has a unique microscopic pattern noise called **Photo-Response Non-Uniformity (PRNU)**.
 This is a unique "fingerprint."
-If a region of an image has a PRNU pattern that is different from the rest of the photo, it is likely a spliced or inserted fake.
+If a region of an image has a PRNU pattern that is different from a the rest of the photo, it is likely a spliced or inserted fake.
 * **Error Level Analysis (ELA):** ELA highlights areas of an image that have a different level of JPEG compression history.
 Spliced-in content, not compressed as often as the original image, will often stand out with a much lower "error level."
 * **Color Filter Array (CFA) Artifacts:** Digital cameras use a **CFA** (e.g., Bayer filter) to capture color and then use a process called **demosaicing** to interpolate the full-color image.
 This process leaves a unique, periodic statistical pattern.
 Any manipulation disrupts this pattern, which can be detected.
 * **Metadata (EXIF) Forensics:** Although metadata can be easily faked or stripped, the **Exchangeable Image File Format (EXIF)** can contain the camera model, date, time, and even the history of software used to process the file, providing initial clues.